Htet-Wai-Yan/htet-wai-yan.github.io/README.md

 # Portfolio Mark II

-The previous portfolio was built with bootstrap and added other jQuery frameworks.
-The UI was written from scratch and I felt a lot less professional although it is well structured.
+The previous portfolio was built with bootstrap and used other jQuery library.
+The UI was written from scratch and I felt a lot less professional although it was well structured.
 Therefore, I created the __Protfolio Mark II__ hoping that it will provide clean and modern look to the visitors.

 However, This is still the __beta__ version.
 Therefore, more relevant functionalities and transitions will be added in the future to provide pleasing user experience.